The P\'olya-Tchebotarev problem with semiclassical external fields

-is made of three types of curves (see Figure \ref{fig:TypesOfCurves}): \begin{enumerate}[(i)] \item $N$ disjoint analytic arcs, each of them stretching to infinity in its both ends; \item at each pole $z_j$ of $\Phi$ of order $m_j$ there are $m_j$ ``tear-like'' curves, which are curves starting and ending at $z_0$; \item because $\Img \rho_j \neq 0$, at each logarithmic singularity $w_j$ the set $\phi^{-1}(M)$ extends to an analytic arc ending at $w_j$. \end{enumerate}
+For $M$ large enough the set $\phi^{-1}(-M)$ is made of three types of curves (see Figure \ref{fig:TypesOfCurves}): \begin{enumerate}[(i)] \item $N$ disjoint analytic arcs, each of them stretching to infinity in its both ends; \item at each pole $z_j$ of $\Phi$ of order $m_j$ there are $m_j$ ``tear-like'' curves, which are curves starting and ending at $z_j$; \item If $ \rho_k > 0$, there is a circle-like curve winding around $w_k$. \end{enumerate}